drosidio/drosidio/README.md

 - 👋 Hi, I’m Dionysios!
-- 👀 I’m interested in Data Science and Data Engineering
+- 👀 I’m interested in Data Science, Data Engineering, Devops Engineering and anything Automation!
 - 🌱 I’m currently learning how to automate work to get analysis faster
 - 💞️ I’m looking to collaborate on various open source projects
 - 📫 How to reach me @drosidio